rust-lang/rust-project-goals/src/2025h1/eii.md

-After [RFC 3632], which proposes a new syntax for externally implementable _functions_, several alternative ideas were proposed in rapid succession that focussing on [statics](https://github.com/rust-lang/rfcs/pull/3635), [traits](https://github.com/rust-lang/rfcs/pull/3645), and [impl blocks](https://github.com/rust-lang/rfcs/pull/3632) rather than function definitions.
+After [RFC 3632], which proposes a new syntax for externally implementable _functions_, several alternative ideas were proposed in rapid succession that focus on [statics](https://github.com/rust-lang/rfcs/pull/3635), [traits](https://github.com/rust-lang/rfcs/pull/3645), and [impl blocks](https://github.com/rust-lang/rfcs/pull/3632) rather than function definitions.
-Each of these having rougly equivalent power, but using a different part of Rust to achieve it.
+Each of these having roughly equivalent power, but using a different part of Rust to achieve it.

 The lang team agreed that this is a problem worth solving, and accepted it as a _lang experiment_.[^4]